LeeAnnEditor/o365hq/blog/Microsoft Defender Advanced Threat Protection.md

 The MDATP dashboard helps SecOps check reports being shown.
-The PowerBI Report is leveraging the MDATP Advanced Hunting API, they can take a closer look at the report by clicking the *Events Report*.
-The report can be shared, exported, and even subscribed to as a feed, so the SecOps team can get this report directly into their inbox as part of the daily routine.
+The PowerBI Report is leveraging the MDATP Advanced Hunting API; they can take a closer look at the report by clicking the *Events Report*.
+The report can be shared, exported, and even subscribed to as a feed, so the SecOps team can get this report directly into their inbox as part of their daily routine.

 ![](https://o365hq.com/images/757.png)

-The Machine actions allows the SecOps user to see what actions, both manually initiated as well as automatically initiated have been performed within the environment.
-It has a breakdown of these actions per machine so they can see which machines are most 'active'.
+The Machine actions allows the SecOps user to see what actions, both manually initiated and automatically initiated, have been performed within the environment.
+It has a breakdown of these actions per machine so they can see which machines are most active.

 Microsoft Defender Advanced Threat Protection is a platform designed to help enterprise networks prevent, identify, explore, and respond to